LaurenceHo/angular4-express-mysql/README.md

 git clone https://github.com/LaurenceHo/angular4-express-mysql.git
 ```

-2.Install npm package.
+* Install npm package.
 Build and compile the dist folder:
 ```
 npm install
 npm run build
 ```

-3.Launch the server:
+* Launch the whole web application:
 ```
 npm run start-all
 ```

+* If you want to run client and server separately:

+Run `npm run start-server` and `npm run start-client`

-4.Visit in your browser: http://localhost:8080
+* Visit in your browser: `http://localhost:8080`

 ### Reference
 This project is based on https://github.com/moizKachwala/Angular2-express-mongoose-gulp-node-typescript.
 I learnt a lot from this project.

+### Existing major issues:
+1. browserSync cannot reload the browser automatically when modifying client side code.
+2. When user refreshes the browser, the login session would be gone, and user needs to login again.